PodcastsTrue CrimeLines of Enquiry

 Created by Darren Cleary

-Episode Written by Darren Cleary
+Episode Written by Siobhan Walsh

-Script editing by Eoin Brennan
+Script Edited by Siobhan Walsh and Eoin Brennan

 Produced by Siobhan Walsh

-Produced by Siobhan Maguire
+Produced by Siobhán Maguire

 Executive Produced by Eoin Brennan